Deployment

 3. 3

-Open Deploy and download the package
+Open Deploy and download the script

 Install on a device